AndreLeEEEEE/Auto232/README.md

 determining if an interval has movement based off of a new entry isn't valid.
 If a new entry isn't detected, it's marked as halted.
 If a new entry is detected, check the data to see if it's a 3.
 The hardware and software are gonna be set up tomorrow morning.

+Update 7/9/2021: Rick has set up the hardware on the line, but he plans to readjust its position.
+As for the software side, I've sent the original program to Alex so he can try to use it next week.
+However, I'm struggling to find a way to make the html page dependent on the data.
+I've tried the object tag and AJAX to bring the log file into the page.
+It was successful, but javascript can't recognize the file's contents via attributes like innerHTML or innerText.
+I could try the fetch API since that seems to be a newer version of AJAX, but I'd need more time to learn about it.
+All of these methods mentioned so far relied on html+javascript to "read in" the log file.
+If I use json or some other really bad work around, I could try to have a python script read in and analyze the log file and then send that data to the html page.
+Finally, I could drop the html page entirely and use only python.
+This would mean the uptime ratio has to be printed out via tkinter because I refuse to print onto command prompt.